robmclarty/react-starter/README.md

 # React Starter

-An hello-world app demonstrating how easy it can be to setup a new React project without all the cruft.
+An hello-world app demonstrating how easy it can be to setup a new completely custom React project without a lot of cruft.

 I'm using of a build/deploy package I built called [soko](https://github.com/robmclarty/soko).
 It transpiles JS using